Nord-Aurdal Municipality

 Nord-Aurdal is a municipality in Innlandet county, Norway.
 It is located in the traditional district of Valdres.
-The administrative centre of the municipality is the town Fagernes.
+The administrative centre of the municipality is the town of Fagernes.
 Other urban centres in Nord-Aurdal include the villages of Aurdal, Leira, and Skrautvål.
 The municipality is served by Fagernes Airport, Leirin.
 In Nord-Aurdal, there is an alpine skiing center called Valdres Alpinsenter.

-The 906.47 km2 municipality is the 128th largest by area out of the 356 municipalities in Norway.
-Nord-Aurdal is the 152nd most populous municipality in Norway with a population of 6,354.
-The municipality's population density is 7.1 PD/km2 and its population has decreased by 1.2% over the previous 10-year period.
+The 906.47 km2 municipality is the 128th largest by area out of the 357 municipalities in Norway.
+Nord-Aurdal Municipality is the 154th most populous municipality in Norway with a population of 6,455.
+The municipality's population density is 7.1 PD/km2 and its population has increased by 2.3% over the previous 10-year period.

 General information

-The parish of Nordre Aurdal was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1894, the new Etnedal Municipality was established by merging the eastern valley area of Nordre Etnedal (population: 362) from Nordre Aurdal municipality and the Søndre Etnedal area (population: 1,331) from the neighboring municipality of Søndre Aurdal.
-On 1 January 1979, there was a border adjustment in an unpopulated area where part of Etnedal was transferred to Nord-Aurdal and another part of Nord-Aurdal that was transferred to Etnedal.
-Then on 1 January 1984, the unpopulated northern side of the Makalaus mountain was transferred from Sør-Aurdal to Nord-Aurdal.
+The parish of Nordre Aurdal (later spelled Nord-Aurdal) was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).

+On 1 January 1894, the new Etnedal Municipality was created by merging the eastern valley area of Nordre Etnedal (population: 362) from Nordre Aurdal Municipality plus the Søndre Etnedal area (population: 1,331) from the neighboring Søndre Aurdal Municipality.

+On 1 January 1979, there was a border adjustment in an unpopulated area where part of Etnedal Municipality was transferred to Nord-Aurdal Municipality and another part of Nord-Aurdal Municipality that was transferred to Etnedal Municipality.
+Then on 1 January 1984, the unpopulated northern side of the Makalausfjellet mountain was transferred from Sør-Aurdal Municipality to Nord-Aurdal Municipality.

+Historically, this municipality was part of the old Oppland county.
+On 1 January 2020, the municipality became a part of the newly-formed Innlandet county (after Hedmark and Oppland counties were merged).

 Name

-The municipality (and parish) was named after the valley in which it is located.
-The Old Norse form of the valley name was Aurardalr.
-The first element is the genitive case of an old river name Aur (now called Bøaelva) and the last element is dalr which means "valley" or "dale".
-The old river name is derived from aurr which means "gravel".
-Originally the municipality was named Nordre Aurdal.
-The name was changed from Nordre Aurdal to Nord-Aurdal in the early 20th century.
+The municipality (originally the parish) is named after the Aurdalen valley (Aurardalr) since it was a central geographic feature of the area.
+The first word in the name is nord which is essentially a prefix that means "north".
+The second word comes from the local valley name.
+The first element of that word is the genitive case of the old river name, Aur, now named Bøaelva.
+The river name comes from the word aurr which means "gravel".
+The last element of the second word is dalr which means "valley" or "dale".
+Historically, the name of the municipality was spelled Nordre Aurdal.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Nord-Aurdal.
 Both nordre and nord mean "north" (more specifically, "nordre" means "northern"), so the name Nord-Aurdal means "(the) northern (part of) Aurdal".
-(The Church of Norway parish of Aurdal was divided into two in 1805, just over 30 years before the municipality was established in 1838.)
+(The Church of Norway parish of Aurdal that had existed for centuries was divided into two in 1805, just over 30 years before the parish borders were used to defin the new municipality that was established in 1838.)